Chocolate in savory cooking: Chefs

-Contemporary chefs have used chocolate in various forms, including white and dark chocolate, as well as using cacao nibs.
-White chocolate has been used as an ingredient in savory cooking to add gloss and creaminess to sauces, counterbalance saltiness, and bring "richness" to vegetarian dishes.
-Contemporary chefs using dark chocolate often pair it with savory winter vegetables, such as parsnips and wild mushrooms.
-In the 2000s, it became common for chefs such as Heston Blumenthal to recommend pairing foods with similar flavour molecules, such as white chocolate with caviar or garlic and coffee with chocolate, citing the belief that these shared compounds would produce a superior result.
+Modern chefs have used chocolate in forms including white and dark chocolate, as well as cacao nibs.
+For chefs, white chocolate has been used to make sauces glossy and creamy, counterbalancing saltiness and bring "richness" to vegetarian dishes.
+Dark chocolate is often paired with winter vegetables such as parsnips and wild mushrooms.

+In the 2000s, it became common for chefs such as Heston Blumenthal to recommend pairing foods with similar flavour molecules according to the theory of food pairing.
+The ingredients they combined included white chocolate and caviar, as well as chocolate with garlic and coffee, based on the belief that the compounds these foods shared would produce desirable flavours.
 Blumenthal had turned away from this school of thought by 2010, calling it a product of his younger self's "bumptious enthusiasm" and saying that the number of flavour molecules in food made such an approach too "complex" to predict the results of.